inductiva/inductiva/docs-sources/openfoam/run-occDrivAerStaticMesh/sections/section4.md

 task.print_summary()
 ```

-### How Parallel Commands Are Handled
-As mentioned previously, the Inductiva API automatically detects parallel commands by checking for the `-parallel` flag in your command list.
-When present, it configures the command to run across the entire MPI cluster without requiring any manual setup.

-Just like in the single-machine simulation, once the run is complete, the machines are automatically shut down, the results are downloaded, and a detailed summary is printed, as shown below.
+Just like in the single-machine simulation, once the run is complete, the
+machines are automatically shut down, the results are downloaded, and a detailed
+summary is printed, as shown below.

 ```
+inductiva tasks info 4trnwrg7xscpk6ynzsw7dnxsh
+Task status: Success

+Timeline:
+	Waiting for Input         at 09/07, 10:45:29      0.879 s
+	In Queue                  at 09/07, 10:45:30      56.879 s
+	Preparing to Compute      at 09/07, 10:46:27      113.184 s
+	In Progress               at 09/07, 10:48:20      28246.922 s
+		├> 1.08 s          mv caseDefinition system/include/caseDefinition
+		├> 1.096 s         cp system/controlDict.noWrite system/controlDict
+		├> 1.079 s         cp system/fvSolution.fixedIter system/fvSolution
+		├> 129.235 s       decomposePar -constant
+		├> 3.09 s          restore0Dir -processor
+		├> 63.279 s        /opt/openmpi/4.1.6/bin/mpirun --hostfile /home/task-runner/mpi_hosts --mca btl_tcp_if_include 10.132.0.0/20 --mca oob_tcp_if_include 10.132.0.0/20 --np 360 --use-hwthread-cpus renumberMesh -constant -overwrite -parallel
+		├> 45.22 s         /opt/openmpi/4.1.6/bin/mpirun --hostfile /home/task-runner/mpi_hosts --mca btl_tcp_if_include 10.132.0.0/20 --mca oob_tcp_if_include 10.132.0.0/20 --np 360 --use-hwthread-cpus potentialFoam -initialiseUBCs -parallel
+		├> 20.108 s        /opt/openmpi/4.1.6/bin/mpirun --hostfile /home/task-runner/mpi_hosts --mca btl_tcp_if_include 10.132.0.0/20 --mca oob_tcp_if_include 10.132.0.0/20 --np 360 --use-hwthread-cpus applyBoundaryLayer -ybl 0.0450244 -parallel
+		└> 27974.321 s     /opt/openmpi/4.1.6/bin/mpirun --hostfile /home/task-runner/mpi_hosts --mca btl_tcp_if_include 10.132.0.0/20 --mca oob_tcp_if_include 10.132.0.0/20 --np 360 --use-hwthread-cpus simpleFoam -parallel
+	Finalizing                at 09/07, 18:39:07      21.577 s
+	Success                   at 09/07, 18:39:28

+Data:
+	Size of zipped output:    5.56 GB
+	Size of unzipped output:  10.82 GB
+	Number of output files:   6517

+Estimated computation cost (US$): 26.97 US$

+Go to https://console.inductiva.ai/tasks/4trnwrg7xscpk6ynzsw7dnxsh for more details.
 ```

-As shown in the “In Progress” line, all the commands (including those executed in parallel) are listed.
-You can also notice
+As shown in the “In Progress” line, all commands, including those running in
+parallel, are listed.
+These commands were executed across **360 vCPUs**,
-that these commands ran on 360 vCPUs, representing the full capacity of our MPI cluster.
+utilizing the full capacity of our MPI cluster.

-With this setup, the computation time was reduced to ---, achieving a --- -fold speedup compared to the previous single-machine simulation.
+With this setup, the total computation time dropped to **7 hours and 53 minutes**,

-Keep reading for a deeper dive into performance analysis and various configuration options for your simulation and MPI cluster.
+nearly halving the runtime compared to the single-machine execution.

+For this particular simulation, scaling to additional machines offers no further
+benefit, as the **communication overhead outweighs** the performance gains from
+the extra compute power.

+You can learn more about running OpenFOAM on MPI clusters in our [blog post](https://inductiva.ai/blog/article/from-supercomputer-to-cloud-a-new-era-for-openfoam-simulations).